yangfei4913438/redis-full/README.md

 ```

 ## Be careful!
-    - The GET method and SET method is depend on each other!
+    - The GETJSON method and SETJSON method is depend on each other!
     - Before the Objects are stored to redis, it will first serialized using JSON.
     - Objects were taken out from the redis, before using, it will first deserialization using JSON.